Main content

 Because the hair around the back and sides is almost all shaved away, this look is sometimes referred to as the bald fade.
 It’s also a look that takes regular maintenance—keep that in mind before scheduling an appointment to get your own.

-Good hair day by @da_boda
+Good hair day by @da_boda.

 Curly Skin Fade